websanco/liferay-learn/docs/dxp-cloud/latest/en/reference/upgrading-to-a-high-availability-subscription.md

 ## Search Service Configuration

-Finally, you must update the `search` service to increase its number of instances it uses by increasing the number of instances in your project repository's `search/LCP.json` file.
+Finally, update the `search` service to increase its number of instances it uses by increasing the `scale` property in your project repository's `search/LCP.json` file.
 Increment the value to the next odd number of instances to prevent issues with the service starting (generally from `1` to `3` when upgrading to the High Availability subscription):

 ```
 {